edom/work/edom.github.io/plres.md

         - System programming is hardware-aware programming.
         Application programming assumes abstract machine, infinite memory, and all convenience provided by the operating system.
             - Why do we make this distinction?
     - In order for a language to be adopted, people must perceive its risk as low.
         - The language must work with existing codebases.
             - The language designer must think from the language user's point of view.
                 - Let's say I have 100,000 lines of Java that I've been writing and testing for the past 5 years.
                 Are you expecting me throw away all of them?
             - Thus the language must work with C, C++, C#, Java, Go, JavaScript, Python, Ruby, and everything else.
             This should be possible because the essence of all programming languages is the same: every programming language is a formal system.
             It should be possible to translate a program P1 in language L1 to program P2 in language L2 with the same semantics.
+            - Improve/enhance, not supersede.
         - Mixing the old and new languages should be easy.
         - 2013, article, "Empirical analysis of programming language adoption", [pdf](http://sns.cs.princeton.edu/docs/asr-oopsla13.pdf)
 - ontology and programming
     - "ontoprog: Ontology-based Programming: Extended Semantics for OOP languages", [github](https://github.com/andreasBihlmaier/ontoprog)
     - 2012, article, "Modeling the Knowledge Domain of the Java Programming Language as an Ontology", [pdf](http://eeyem.eap.gr/wp-content/uploads/2017/06/11_ICWL2012.pdf)